Nolan1324/CSE-584-W25-ANN-Project/README.md

 ### Experiments

+With your Python virtual environment activated, from the `bin` directory where the `standalone_embed.sh` script was installed, run `python ../src/tree_experiment.py` to the run the experiment.
+Expect it to run overnight.

 ### Example

 `example.py` provides a simple example of using the partitioning system.
 Run it with `python example.py` while running the Milvus docker container.
 It creates a collection of vectors with two attributes, `x` and `y`.
 It then characterizes a simple workload of three filters, builds a partition tree with 4 partitions, and then conducts a basic filtered vector search which is able to skip one of the partitions.